Cusped spaces for hierarchically hyperbolic groups, and applications to Dehn filling quotients: Some examples

 \eqref{item:consistency2} If one of $\rho^{U_\Theta}_{U_\Sigma}(\phi_\Theta(x))$ and $\rho^{[\Theta]}_{[\Sigma]}(x)$ is empty, then then the diameter of their union is the maximum of the diameters, which is uniformly bounded, and there is nothing to prove.
 We therefore assume that both subsets are non-empty.
 Recall that $\rho^{[\Theta]}_{[\Sigma]}(x)$ is non-empty precisely when $x\in \C{\Theta}\cap Y_\Sigma$, and in this case $\rho^{[\Theta]}_{[\Sigma]}(x)=p(x)$.
 Furthermore, let $v\in \C S^{(0)}$ be such that $x\in \Cone{v}$.
 Then $\rho^{U_\Theta}_{U_\Sigma}(\phi_\Theta(x))$ is non-empty precisely when $A_v$ intersects $U_\Sigma$, or equivalently if $v\in Y_\Sigma$, and in this case $\rho^{U_\Theta}_{U_\Sigma}(\phi_\Theta(x))\sim \rho^{A_v}_{U_\Sigma}$.
 Finally, $p(x)\sim p(v)$, as $v$ and $x$ are adjacent in $Y_\Sigma$, and in turn $p(v)\sim \phi_\Sigma^{-1}\left(\rho^{A_v}_{U_\Sigma}\right)$ by \Cref{prop:different_proj_in_converse_are_equal}.
 Combining the above yields that

 \end{proof}

-We are now ready to prove that the cusped space for a mapping class group coincides with its Teichm\"uller space.
-The core idea is that, since the two spaces admit HHS structures with the same domains and coordinate spaces, and since relative projections between domains in the two structure coarsely coincide by \Cref{cor:consistency_is_the_same}, the two spaces must essentially coincide, and indeed the Realization theorem \cite[Theorem 3.1]{HHS_II} produces an explicit quasi-isometry. \begin{prop} The cusped space for the mapping class group of a finite-type surface is quasi-isometric to the corresponding Teichm\"uller space, equipped with the Teichm\"uller metric. \end{prop}
+We are now ready to prove that the cusped space for a mapping class group coincides with its Teichm\"{u}ller space.
+The core idea is that, since the two spaces admit HHS structures with the same domains and coordinate spaces, and since relative projections between domains in the two structure coarsely coincide by \Cref{cor:consistency_is_the_same}, the two spaces must essentially coincide, and indeed the Realization theorem \cite[Theorem 3.1]{HHS_II} produces an explicit quasi-isometry. \begin{prop} Let $S$ be a finite-type surface, and let $\MCG(S)$ be its mapping class group.
+The cusped space for $\MCG(S)$ is $\MCG(S)$-equivariantly quasi-isometric to the corresponding Teichm\"{u}ller space, equipped with the Teichm\"{u}ller metric. \end{prop}

-\begin{proof} By \cite[Theorem G]{HHS_I}, the HHS structure for $\Teich{S}$ with the Teichm\"uller metric has the same domains and coordinate spaces as that for $\MCG(S)$, except that each annular curve graph is replaced by the combinatorial horoball over it.
+\begin{proof} By \cite[Theorem G]{HHS_I}, the HHS structure for $\Teich{S}$ with the Teichm\"{u}ller metric has the same domains and coordinate spaces as that for $\MCG(S)$, except that each annular curve graph is replaced by the combinatorial horoball over it.
 Relative projections are again defined using subsurface projections, so they are the same as for $\MCG(S)$.

 Now let $(X,\W)$ be the combinatorial HHG structure for $\MCG(S)$, and let $(\hat X, \hat \W)$ be the associated cusped space.
 All projections between domains in $\hat \W$ are defined using the coarse closest point projections $Y_{\Sigma}\to\hatC{\Sigma}$, which away from $\hatC{\Sigma}$ restrict to the projections $Y_{\down{\Sigma}}\to\C{\down{\Sigma}}$, as explained in the proof of \Cref{prop:W_is_relHHS}.
 In particular, relative projections between domains in $(\hat X, \hat \W)$ coincide with the corresponding relative projections in $(X, \W)$ when restricted to $X$.